Is soy bad for babies? The research new parents need to know

 • Fermented soy products (like soybean paste and natto)

-Note: Fermented soy products have been cultured with beneficial bacteria, yeast or mold that can improve its digestibility and absorption in the body – including isoflavone content – and this is a great thing!
-Fermented foods help populate your baby’s gut with healthy bacteria that positively affects their immunity, metabolism, hormonal system and more.
+Note: Fermented soy products have been cultured with beneficial bacteria, yeast, or mold that can improve their digestibility and absorption in the body – including isoflavone content – which we love (10)!
+Fermented foods help populate your baby’s gut with healthy bacteria that positively affect their immunity, metabolism, hormonal system, and more (11, 12).

 Examples of highly processed soy products include: